konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

   ### Tooling

   - Developers right now spend too much time on the tooling and workflows compared to the time they spend on software development
+  - Shortcuts in IDEs are key in successful developer tooling

   **Developer journey stages**